 - 2 cups Fresh Mozzarella cut into slices

 - 1 cup Basil

-- Combine olive oil, honey, yeast and water into an electric mixer (fitted with a dough hook attachment).
-When the yeast has dissolved, add the flour and salt.
+Combine honey, yeast and water into the bowl of a standing mixer (fitted with a dough hook attachment).
+When the yeast has dissolved, add half the flour and salt.
 Mix on medium-low speed.
 While the mixer is on, add the additional flour (the goal is to make the dough soft).

 - Knead the dough for approximately 10 minutes, or until smooth.
 Sprinkle the flour -- when appropriate -- the keep the bread from sticking.

 - Knead by hand at least a dozen times.
 It should be silky smooth and elastic-like.

 - Next, the dough must rise.
 In a well-oiled bowl, place the dough.
 Cover it with a towel.
 Give it 30 minutes -- at room temperature -- and it will rise.

 - Divide the dough into 6 equal pieces.
 Put the pieces on sheet pans, lined with parchment paper.
 Cover the dough with a damp towel.
 Let it rest for 10 mins then immediately place in the refrigerator.
 Give it up to 4 hours in the fridge.

 Bake for 10 minutes and/or until the crust is browned.